dermotreynolds/data.io.docs/c#/README.md

 sort: 1
 ---

-# Solution Design Articles
+# c# Design Articles

-As with the general theme of this blog, the purpose of the majority of articles  to share the nuances of Solution Design I find useful.
+As with the general theme of this blog, the purpose of the majority of articles to share the nuances of c# in relation to cloud that I find useful.

 {% include list.liquid all=true %}